Zir0-93/zir0-93.github.io/_posts/2016-09-12-BluemixPaaSVsContainers.md

 ![PaaSBurstTest](/images/PaasBurstTestz.png)

-Note: The Bluemix PaaS instance has 8 results rather than 20 because it ran out of memory and crashed.
+> The Bluemix PaaS instance has 8 results rather than 20 because it ran out of memory and crashed.
 This experiment originally involved sending 20 asynchronous requests instead of 5, but the Bluemix PaaS instance kept crashing before a single response was delivered.
 8 results are good enough to keep moving forward at this point.